 Students are expected to:

-• Attend classes on campus at Wallan or Tone Road Campus, Wangaratta for two full days (9am-4pm).
+• Attend classes at the Wangaratta Tone Road Campus for two full days (9am-4pm).

 Before you begin